Houdini 21.0 Nodes Geometry nodes

 Overview

 This node computes connectivity-aware capture weights and creates smooth deformations using small capture radii.
-A small capture radius allows for a faithful reproduction of animation while preventing excessive bleeding between neighboring features (for example, like the fingers on a character’s hand).
+A small capture radius allows for a reproduction of animation while preventing excessive bleeding between neighboring features.
+For example, the fingers on a character’s hand.

-This node is designed for situations where you want to deform a detailed surface (like a render mesh) using an animated coarse surface (like an FEM or Vellum simulated mesh).
+This node is designed to deform a detailed surface such as a render mesh using an animated coarse surface (ex. an FEM or Vellum simulated mesh).
 The coarse surface can be either a polygonal mesh or the (implied) surface of a tetrahedral mesh.
 This node generates the best results when the detailed surface is in close proximity to the coarse surface, and when both surfaces have roughly the same shape.

 Tips and notes

 • The topology of this node’s capture geometry and animated geometry must match.
 Point positions can change, but primitive types and their connectivity must remain constant.
-We recommend that you do not use this node for situations where your capture geometry has a shape or topology that is very different from the mesh that it is supposed to deform.
-For example, like trying to deform a skin surface with a collection of muscles.
+It’s recommended to not use this node for capture geometry that has a very different shape or topology from the mesh it should deform.
+For example, deform a skin surface with a collection of muscles.

 • This node generates the best results when the target detailed surface is in close proximity to its coarse surface.

-• Don’t forget to set the Point Deform SOP node’s mode to deform, otherwise it will not use the capture weights generated by this node.
+• Make sure to set the Point Deform SOP node’s mode to Deform, otherwise it will not use the capture weights generated by this node.

-• You can disable smoothing for this node by setting the Smoothing Method to No Smoothing.
+• You can turn off smoothing for this node by setting the Smoothing Method to No Smoothing.

 How-to